 $columnType = $_.Value.ToString()

-$dataColumn = New-Object TypeName 'System.Data.DataColumn' ArgumentList ($columnName,$columnType)
+$dataColumn = New-Object -TypeName 'System.Data.DataColumn' -ArgumentList ($columnName,$columnType)

 $newDataTable.Columns.Add($dataColumn)